Thursday, May 16, 2019

 Part 2

-So, as I was saying prior to the "aparté", it is important to mention the bottles produced for particular vintages, occasions, or other events, as they are generally rare occurrences in the world of fine wines, which usually tends to stay away from drastic changes and prefers to keep tradition and heritage for recognition rather than embracing innovation and creativity to transform their image.
+So, as I was saying before the "aparté," it is essential to mention the bottles produced for particular vintages, occasions, or other events, as they are generally rare occurrences in the world of fine wines, which usually tends to stay away from drastic changes and prefers to keep tradition and heritage for recognition rather than embracing innovation and creativity to transform their image.
 It is the case for fine wines as it is also the case for most luxury goods; changes in the world of the rich and famous Châteaux and Domaines are the results of a slow process requiring a long time of thinking and planning for the long term, and therefore cannot be the results of a hasty decision.

 As already expressed above, some Châteaux produced special bottles with a different shape and/or heavier/thicker glass, embossed and/or showcasing a redesigned main label for the turn of the century and/or the turn of the millennial (i.e., vintage 2000), or for the anniversary of the Château or the owners.